 - Credit Bureau Reporting: Since child support obligations are considered judgements, the agency may report child support information of the non-custodial parent to consumer reporting agencies.

 - License Suspension and Passport Denial: The non-custodial parent may have their license suspended or restricted in the case that they have not paid child support.
 In some cases, non-custodial parents who fail to comply with child support orders may be submitted to the Department of State, which has the authority to deny or restrict the person’s U.S. passport.

 - Jail Time: If all measures have been taken and the non-custodial parent still refuses to pay child support, the court may order him or her to serve jail time.

-If you have had trouble receiving child support payments from the non-custodial parent, contact a personal injury lawyer as soon as possible.
+If you have had trouble receiving child support payments from the non-custodial parent, contact a personal injury lawyer in Fort Collins as soon as possible.